Brittney Lawrence

-Brittney Lawrence (born 18 August 1995) is a footballer who plays as a forward with Pickering FC in League1 Ontario.
-Born in Canada, she represents the Saint Kitts and Nevis women's national team.
+Brittney Lawrence (born 18 August 1995) is a footballer who plays as a forward.
+Born in Canada, she represents Saint Kitts and Nevis at international level.

 College career

 Lawrence attended the Butler Community College and the Oral Roberts University, both in the United States.

 Club career

 Lawrence played for League1 Ontario side Durham United FA in 2018.
 One year later, she joined Skoftebyns IF in the Swedish Division 1.